jelle-michiels/afstudeerproject_xp-lab/README.md

 to check this use the command 'select name from sys.databases'

-to run a command in this server you need to type go on the next line before it runs.
+to run a command in this server you need to type "go" on the next line before it runs.